-The 1.7-litre diesel engine is around £1,300 cheaper than the petrol and is cheaper to run too; it returns up to 47.7mpg and CO2 emissions are 156-158g/km depending on wheel size, for a relatively high Benefit-in-Kind (BiK) rate.
-When four-wheel drive is fitted, fuel consumption drops to a maximum of 45.1mpg and CO2 emissions climb to between 165 to 201g/km depending on whether you go for a manual or automatic gearbox and the exact spec of the car.
+The 1.7-litre diesel engine is no longer available, but was cheaper to run than the petrol, returning up to 47.7mpg with CO2 emissions of 156-158g/km depending on wheel size, for a relatively high Benefit-in-Kind (BiK) rate.
+When four-wheel drive is fitted, fuel consumption drops to a maximum of 45.1mpg and CO2 emissions climb to between 165 to 201g/km depending on if the manual or automatic gearbox is fitted and the exact spec of the car.
 Models with an automatic gearbox are less efficient.

 The 1.3-litre X-Trail petrol is capable of returning a maximum of between 37-38.5mpg, while CO2 emissions are 166g/km-169g/km.
 The petrol is offered with two-wheel drive and a dual clutch automatic gearbox only.

 After the first year's CO2-based road tax (generally included in the on-the-road price), all Nissan X-Trails are taxed at the higher annual VED rate.
 Those with a list price (including options) of more than £40,000 are liable for the additional surcharge amount in years two to six.

 A comprehensive array of safety equipment, a low power output and reasonable repair costs mean the X-Trail falls into insurance groups 18 to 20.
 This looks fair compared to the slightly smaller Qashqai, which sits in groups 14 to 17 and compares favourably with the Kia Sorento, which ranges from groups 21 to 27.